viswanathan-v/AI_Ragathon_competition_Mutual_funds/README.md

 Approuch:

-We created two tabs - HOME and Analysis
+We created two tabs - HOME and ANALYSIS

 These two tabs navigates to home page and analysis page.